-Having occasional worries and anxiety are common, especially around stressful life events.
+First and foremost, having occasional worries and anxiety are common, especially around stressful life events.
 However, individuals struggling with GAD have extensive and persistent anxiety that they find hard to control.
-The anxiety or worries are typically around many d`ifferent issues including family, work, and environment, and it occurs even when stressful events are not present.
-According to the National Institute of Mental Health, Generalized Anxiety Disorder (GAD) affects over 6 million people in the U.S and is twice as common in women.
+This type of anxiety or worrying typically surrounds many different issues including family, work, and environment, and it occurs even when stressful events are not present.
+In fact, according to the National Institute of Mental Health, Generalized Anxiety Disorder (GAD) affects over 6 million people in the U.S and is twice as common in women.

 - Persistent worrying or anxiety about a number of areas that are out of proportion to the impact of the events